A linking invariant for algebraic curves: Abstract

 \section{Abstract}

 We construct a topological invariant of algebraic plane curves, which is in some sense an adaptation of the linking number of knot theory.
-This invariant is shown to be a generalisation of the $\I$-invariant of line arrangements developed by the first author with E~Artal and V~Florens.
-We give a practical tool for computing this invariant, using a modification of the usual braid monodromy.
-As an application, we show that this invariant distinguishes a new Zariski pair of curves, i.e. a pair of curves having same combinatorics, yet different topology.
-These curves are composed of a smooth cubic with 5 tangent lines at its inflexion points.
-As in the historical example of Zariski, this pair can be geometrically characterized by the mutual position of their singular points.
+This invariant is shown to be a generalization of the $\I$-invariant of line arrangements developed by the first author with Artal and Florens.
+We give two practical tools for computing this invariant, using a modification of the usual braid monodromy or using the connected numbers introduced by Shirane.
+As an application, we show that this invariant distinguishes several Zariski pairs, i.e. pairs of curves having same combinatorics, yet different topologies.
+The former is the well known Zariski pair found by Artal, composed of a smooth cubic with 3 tangent lines at its inflexion points.
+The latter is formed by a smooth quartic and 3 bitangents.